Paris, the city of love, light and fashion… and also definitely the most romantic and iconic city in the world for me.

 Musée d’Orsay, a museum, which I actually really enjoyed.
+This is my favourite art museum from all the museums I have ever visited.
 The museum was once a railway station and is now a glass-ceiling museum house with impressionist works by artists like Monet, Manet Van Gogh and much more.
 I loved the paintings from Monet because they gave me such a warm and calm feeling.

 15. Day Trip to Château de Versailles

 The Chateau de Versailles is also outside of Paris but definitely worth the journey.
 Take a stroll through the sharply manicured garden and admire the sheer opulence of the palace’s famed Hall of Mirrors.
 The Chateau de Versailles and its garden are one of the most famous monuments of world heritage.